 (416) 535-8501 ext.
 6487

-Dr. John Vincent is a Senior Scientist and Head of the Molecular Neuropsychiatry and Development Laboratory of the Psychiatric Neurogenetics Section in the Neuroscience Research Department, and an Associate Scientist of The Centre for Applied Genomics at The Hospital for Sick Children, Toronto.
-He is an Associate Professor in the Child and Family Program with the Department of Psychiatry at the University of Toronto.
+Dr. John Vincent is Senior Scientist and Head of the Molecular Neuropsychiatry and Development (MiND) Laboratory in the Campbell Family Mental Health Research Institute at CAMH, and an Associate Scientist of The Centre for Applied Genomics at The Hospital for Sick Children, Toronto.
+He is Professor in the Child and Family Program with the Department of Psychiatry at the University of Toronto.

 Areas of Research